Owez/openttdrpi/README.md

 - OpenTTD 13.3 64-bit, Built 18/07/2023 with a Raspberry Pi 4: [Download](https://github.com/Owez/openttdrpi/blob/master/binaries/openttd-rpi4-64bit-v13-3.zip)

 ## Compiling

+A short guide on how to compile & run a modern OpenTTD binary on a Raspberry Pi that'll work for newer generations (3/4/etc).
+After reading this, you might want to look at the resources for [dedicated servers](https://wiki.openttd.org/en/Manual/Dedicated%20server)!

 First, download the zipped source files from the [downloads page](https://www.openttd.org/downloads/openttd-releases/latest); this unzipped directory will be referred to as the *source directory*.
 Once you have them unzipped, install the following compilation dependencies: